pistacchio/Dedalus/README.md

 #### Combination actions (use with...)

 Some actions require to specify an argument, think of "talk about", "use with" and the like.
 They are called *combination actions* in Dedalus and rely on defining `<with>` tags.
 When you click on a combination action, the interaction menu populates with all the possible candidates for the action to be executed upon.
-This the list of all objects available in the inventory and on the current text (without the object triggering the action, of course!).
+This means all objects available in the inventory and on the current text (without the object triggering the action, of course!).

 Captain Mastushima finally found the "Key of the  Neutronmancer", a legendary artifact of an ancient civilization.
 He can try *using* it on various doors and objects.